syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfPopupLayout/Popup-positioning.md

 ### IsOpen Property

-In the below code example we have open the SfPopupLayout by using `SfPopupLayout.IsOpen` property.
+To open the SfPopupLayout, use the `SfPopupLayout.IsOpen` property as in the following code sample.

 {% highlight c# %}